How to Use the Facebook Ad Conversion Pixel for Ecommerce Checkouts

 The ‘Entry/Sale Confirmed’ window that pops up after a customer clicks through a contest page or completes a desired action

-Remember: The conversion pixel should not go on a landing or product page.
+Remember : The conversion pixel should not go on a product or landing page.
 It should go on the page directly following the page which drives an action or purchase.

 8. Head back to your ad creative page within Power Editor and create your ad